 The remaining men of the Night's Watch at Castle Black retreat to the King's Tower, because the other buildings are not defensible.
 Donal, taking command, sends warning to Mole's Town and offers the villagers refuge in the King's Tower if they help defend it.

-During the Battle of Castle Black, wildlings manage to claim the stairs despite severe losses and the remaining men of the Night's Watch flee to the Wall.
+During the attack on Castle Black, the attacking Thenns manage to claim the stairs despite severe losses and the remaining men of the Night's Watch flee to the Wall.
 Donal, having prepared for this by drenching the last landings with oil, has burning arrows fired, and the attacking Thenns perish to a man.

 Donal then leads the defense against Mance Rayder's vast army north of the Wall.
 The wildlings have no ladders to climb the Wall, so they attack the gate.
 When Mag Mar Tun Doh Weg begins to break it, Donal gives command of the Wall to Jon and leaves with a few men to save the gate.
 Donal succeeds in stopping the wildlings at the gate, at the cost of his life and those of the men with him.
 Jon later finds that Mag crushed Donal's spine and that Donal impaled his sword in the giant's throat.

 When the Night's Watch is on the brink of defeat, Stannis Baratheon appears with his army and defeats the wildlings.
 According to Stannis, if the wildlings had already taken the Wall this may not have been possible.